 Some say cricket is the second most popular sport on the planet, with an estimated three billion fans worldwide.
-With its unique pace and fierce yet friendly rivalries, cricket can also be enormously entertaining and - with a bit of luck - potentially a rewarding sport to bet on.
+With its unique pace and fierce yet friendly rivalries, cricket is a popular sport for both viewership and online betting.

 The rich nuances and subtlety of cricket make it a wonderful game to immerse yourself in.
 There are all manner of different codes with short, sharp limited-over contests through to Test matches that stretch over days, which means there are plenty of options when it comes to cricket betting.